Skip to main content

 Gateway depends on a 'backing' Kafka cluster for its operation.

-Configuring the Gateway connection to the backing Kafka cluster closely resembles configuring a standard Kafka client's connection to a cluster.
-If you have not done so already it is best to set the Client to Gateway configuration variables, that way the Gateway will know how to interact with Kafka based on how authentication is being provided by the clients, the two are related because Gateway must know whether you wish to use delegated authentication or not.
-The configuration is done via environment variables, as it is for the other aspects of a Gateway configuration.
+Configuring the Gateway connection to the backing Kafka cluster is similar to configuring a standard Kafka client's connection to a cluster.
+If you haven't done so already, set the client to Gateway configuration variables.
+This way Gateway will know how to interact with Kafka based on how authentication is being provided by the clients.

 You can use all the Kafka security protocols to authenticate Gateway to the Kafka cluster; PLAINTEXT, SASL_PLAINTEXT, SASL_SSL and SSL.